newtechjoel/windows-patching-stepfunction/README.md

   }
 }

-Pass in the relevant values that match the instancedata tag.
+Replace relevant values that match the instancedata tag for the solution you are patching.